-Below is the Steam review I wrote for Failbetter's Sunless Sea.
-The takeaway is this: The game is fun and awesome.
+This is the Sunless Sea review I wrote for Steam.
+The TL;DR is this: The game is fun and awesome.
 I'm not sure I can say it is worth the current price of $20, but I got it for practically nothing on Humble Bundle and felt it was a really unique game experience.
-As a ghetto gamer, I *don't* pay that much for a game.
+As a ghetto gamer, I don't pay that much for a game.
 Twenty bucks?
 Might as well be 20,000 bucks.
 But for about $7.50, I got Sunless Sea and a clutch of other games.
-But it was definitely worth the price just for Sunless Sea.
-I recommend this game!
+But it was definitely worth the price.
+Okay, on with the Sunless Sea review.

 I have truly enjoyed this game.
 I'm not entirely sure I "get it," but I have had tons of fun dying at sea and seeing how far I can push my luck.

 Sunless Sea looks like a seafaring action game.
 It is not.

 It has some elements of a trader-type game.
 It's not that either.

 At its core, Sunless Sea is a vast collection of choose-your-own-adventure stories.
 An assortment of little, text-based adventures where your stats determine the likelihood of your outcome.
 Many of the island stories have interesting and varied outcomes that can affect the future of the island to the point of killing its entire population, leaving behind a deserted waste.
 Some of the stories made me sad.
 A few made me laugh, but the overall feel of the stories - and all of Sunless Sea - is one of desperation.

 This is a survival trader game.
 But the currency of trade is often nothing more than "zee stories," "current news" or intangibles like that.